cube-js/cube/docs/Schema/cube.md

 then will check if any other time dimension exists.
 If time dimension is found then `max` value of this time dimension will be used as `refreshKey`.
 Otherwise count of rows for this cube will be used as a `refreshKey` by default.
+Result of `refreshKey` query itself is cached for 2 minutes by default.

 You can use existing timestamp from your tables.
 Make sure to select max timestamp in that case.